CamFlow/vagrant/deb/README.md

 ```

 Note: the installation process can take an extended amount of time depending on your internet connection speed.
-Note2: the rpm packages are graciously hosted on [packagecloud.io](https://packagecloud.io/camflow/provenance).
+Note2: the deb packages are graciously hosted on [packagecloud.io](https://packagecloud.io/camflow/provenance).

 ## Testing Installation